domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 Some people feel the rain.
 Others just get wet. --Original Source Unknown

-More precisely -- and here we are back to the logic of the madman who knows that he is not a grain of corn, but is worried that the chickens have not realized this fact -- we know we are responsible, but the chicken (the big Other) has not caught on. --Slavoj Zizek, Slovenian Philosopher
+More precisely -- and here we are back to the logic of the madman who knows that he is not a grain of corn, but is worried that the chickens have not realized this fact -- we know we are responsible, but the chicken (the big Other) has not caught on. --Slavoj Žižek, Slovenian Philosopher, In Defense of Lost Causes

 The word "cause" is, in short, an altar to an unknown god; an empty pedestal still marking the place of a hoped-for statue. --William James, American Philosopher